Introduction to Reservations

 - Slots that are assigned to a reservation but aren't currently in use.

 By default, queries running in a reservation automatically use idle slots from other reservations.
 That means a job can always run as long as there's capacity.
+Queries started with on-demand slots will use idle slots from other reservations before making up the difference with on-demand slots.
 Idle capacity is immediately preemptible back to the original assigned reservation as needed, regardless of the priority of the query that needs the resources.
 This happens automatically in real time.

 To disable this functionality and force a reservation to use only the slots